Jamali Kamali Mosque and Tomb

-Jamali Kamali Mosque and Tomb, located in the Archaeological Village complex in Mehrauli, Delhi, India, comprise two monuments adjacent to each other; one is the mosque and the other is the tomb of Jamali and Kamali.
-Their names are tagged together as "Jamali Kamali" for the mosque as well as the tomb since they are buried adjacent to each other.
-The mosque and the tomb were constructed in 1528-1529, and Jamali was buried in the tomb after his death in 1535.
+The Jamali Kamali Mosque and Tomb is a Sufi mosque and mausoleum complex that contains the tombs of Jamali and Kamali, co-located in the archaeological village of Mehrauli, in South Delhi, India.
+The mosque and the tomb were constructed in c.
+1529, and Jamali was buried in the tomb after his death in 1535.

+The mosque and tomb structures are a Monument of National Importance, administered by the Archaeological Survey of India.

 Location

 Mehrauli urban village where the monument is located is approachable from all parts of Delhi by well laid out roads and transport system.
 The Indira Gandhi International Airport is 18 km away and the New Delhi Railway Station and Nizamuddin Railway Station are respectively 17 km, and 16 km away.
-Visitors are free to visit the monument on all week days.
-The nearest metro station is Qutab Minar, which is within walking distance from the mosque.
+The nearest metro station is Qutub Minar.

 The practice of Friday prayers is barred in such monuments classified by the body under the category of "non-living heritage structures".

 History

 "Jamali" was the alias given to Shaikh Fazlu'llah, also known as Shaikh Jamali Kamboh or Jalal Khan, a renowned Sufi saint who lived during Lodi Dynasty and the Mughal Dynasty, a period from the rule of Sikander Lodi to that of Babur and Humayun.

 The name "Jamali" is Urdu, though originates from "Jamal" which means "beauty".
 Jamali was a popular poet who traveled widely around Asia and the Middle East.
 He became court poet during Lodi Dynasty rule and continued to enjoy the patronage of the Mughal rulers, Babur and his son Humayun.
 His poetry mirrored Persian mysticism of the times.
 His two popular works are The Sun and Moon and The Spiritual Journey of the Mystics.
 It is said that his tomb was completed during Humayun's rule.

-Kamali was an unknown person who was Jamali's disciple and his lover, according to the oral stories and traditions.
-It is noted that even though they were both males, as signified by a symbolic pen box on each of their graves, their graves are placed in a manner that implies that they were lovers.
+Kamali, according to oral traditions, is believed to be the male lover of Jamali, though this claim is widely disputed among historians.